 We’ve been homeschoolers a long time now.
 Since birth for one of my now older teens.
 Maybe more than homeschoolers, worldschoolers.
 This is where a huge and important chunk of a child’s education comes from what’s around them, the real world.
-It’s been an enjoyable success but Covid-19 saw us returning to teachers, set curriculum and classrooms.
-I’d like to explain why.
+It’s been an enjoyable success but Covid-19 saw us returning to teachers, set curriculum, and classrooms.
+I’d like to explain why and tell you about the outcomes of world schooling.

 This post is the complete inverse of what most of the world has experienced in recent months, so I thought it was worth documenting.
 Hopefully the whole world has more interest in homeschooling now and as old-hands we’re very happy to share.